FEMessage/direct-mail/README.md

 - Compatible with Node.js/browser
 - Promise style
 - Support the following API
-  - SingleSendMail single mailing interface, supports sending triggers and other single Mail
+  - SingleSendMail, supports sending triggers and other single mail
-  - BatchSendMail batch mailing interface supports sending batch mail by calling templates
+  - BatchSendMail, supports sending a batch of mails by calling templates

 [⬆Back to Top](#table-of-contents)